+We give lectures and host work-shops all over the world, and we have met and taught thousands of school children and students about how they can get involved in peace work in their own communities by implementing some easy steps.
 In addition, we also have a strong focus on promoting cycling as a social and healthy activity for all people, regardless of age, gender or physical condition.

 Bike for peace also creates an understanding of the national and global consequences of the actions of individuals, communities and campaigns.
 The first campaign was carried out in 1978 in Northern Ireland.
 Bike for peace works for peace and our common environment, across regions and nations, languages and cultures.